bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 # Platform storage

-We use several different storage technologies on the OpenShift platform.
+We use several different storage technologies in OpenShift.
 Currently, we have three types of persistent storage available:

 * **FILE**: File storage is an all-purpose storage type that can be attached to one or more containers.
 It's the recommended storage class for most general application uses and is powered by Network File System (NFS).